-- Fluvial Flooding.
-A significant river flood event or series of concurrent events across multiple geographic regions following a sustained period of heavy rainfall. - Pandemic Influenza A worldwide outbreak of influenza occurs when a novel flu virus emerges with sustained human to human transmission - National Electricity Transmission.
-A total national blackout due to the loss of the GB national electricity transmission system - Space Weather: Disruption to the electricity grid, 100,000 people with loss of power/Rota disconnections for 1 month.
+- Fluvial Flooding - A significant river flood event or series of concurrent events across multiple geographic regions following a sustained period of heavy rainfall. - Pandemic Influenza - A worldwide outbreak of influenza occurs when a novel flu virus emerges with sustained human to human transmission - National Electricity Transmission A total national blackout due to the loss of the GB national electricity transmission system - Space Weather Disruption to the electricity grid, 100,000 people with loss of power/rota disconnections for 1 month. - Emerging infectious diseases - An outbreak originating outside of the UK with cases occurring amongst returning travelers and their close contacts. - Low Temperatures and Heavy Snow Multiple regions of the UK subject to low temperatures and snow.